deva3004/Aereo/README.md

   cropping) between rasterio and torch.
 Used in `inference.py`.
 - **tqdm** — progress reporting over the tile loop, useful for visibility into a long-running batch job.
 Used in `pipeline.py`.

+## AI usage disclosure

+This project was built by me, with Claude Code used as a research assistant and pair-programming mentor throughout — not as a code generator I copy-pasted from.
+For each module (tiling, model loading, the inference loop, stitching, GeoTIFF I/O, the Dockerfile, docker-compose), I had it first explain the relevant concepts (e.g. what a rasterio `Window` is, why tile overlap avoids boundary artifacts, how CRS/transform metadata has to propagate to the output raster, what "device-agnostic" means for `torch.cuda.is_available()`) and walk through the design trade-offs before any code was written, so I could reason about and defend the decisions myself rather than just accept output.
+It was also used to debug problems as they came up (e.g. tile-boundary mismatches, a Docker GPU/base-image issue) by explaining root causes rather than just supplying a fix.
+ChatGPT was used in a similar supporting capacity — mainly for quick research and clarifying questions on rasterio/GeoTIFF and PyTorch concepts while working through the assignment.
+I wrote and understand the resulting code end to end.